AmirhosseinTondari/Modern-Data-Processing-Recruitment-Task/README.md

 - Implements:
   - **`HistoryView`**: Retrieves chat history.
   - **`CoTView`**: Processes input messages using Chain-of-Thought and streams responses.
+  - **`CoTSCView`**: Processes input messages using Chain-of-Thought with Self-Consistency and streams responses.
 - Manages interactions between the frontend and reasoning engines.

 #### 3. `urls.py`